 Student ID = Alice1

 Process is where the data is converted into a result using some kind of logic.
-In computer speak these would be a series of programmatic IF, THEN, ELSE, AND, OR, etc. type statements:
+In computer speak these could be logical IF, THEN, ELSE, AND, OR, etc. type statements:

 IF GPA >= 2.5

 IF Credit Hours >= 120

 Record is the storage of the processed data that becomes ultimate source of truth about what courses Alice took, and how well she did in them.

 While the university may focus on leading edge research or student-professor ratios to sell themselves on the market, the legitimacy of the institution rests with the often overlooked and seemingly mundane registrar’s office.

 If students, employers, and other institutions cannot trust that applicants really earned their degrees, then what value does the institution have?

 With potentially hundreds of thousands of euros/dollars/dinars/satoshis on the line for each degree granted, it is amazing how rarely malicious actors attempt to co-opt the registrar's ledger.
 Trust of the ledger is so ingrained in our collective psyche, when a Frank Abagnale occasionally bursts into the popular consciousness, we have to make a movie about it.